Christmas Advert Sparks Interest in Boxer Dogs

 One boxer, a pooch named Buzz, was hilariously filmed by his owners whilst he was watching the commercial and copying the bouncing Buster.

 On the day following the advert’s release, the Kennel Club’s Find A Puppy website received a 160% increase in searches for Boxers.
 In the five days following the advert’s first appearance online and on the TV, searches for boxers raised eyebrows, rising from 469 on November 9 to 1220 on November 10.
 The searches then peaked at an incredible 1511 on November 13.

 But the charity is warning that dogs should be chosen carefully and not in response to a retailer’s Christmas commercial.

 A rescue charity, The Southern Boxer Rescue Service also voiced concerns.
 They fear that they could be inundated with abandoned dogs after people lose interest in their new pet.
 They have experienced this phenomenon before following a Colman’s Mustard advert which featured a boxer called George.
 A few months later, the charity had to take in several boxers called George!

 The breed has a tendency to drool and to make a mess when they eat and this could lead unsuspecting new owners to regret their choice of pet.
 The commercial does portray the boxer’s playful nature and endearing looks but the reality of coping with these dogs is about much more than a cute face.
 They are very bouncy, have a tendency not to look where they are going and often blunder into people and things.
-They need a lot of exercise and stimulation.
+They need a lot of .
 Potential owners should be aware of the issues, especially if they have children.